 As you can see, extensive documentation is required to establish extraordinary abilities or accomplishments.
 If you’re not confident about your ability to gather and present all of the required information, a consultation with an experienced immigration attorney could be highly beneficial.

-If you do not have extraordinary abilities, you will need to get a potential US employer involved in the process.
+If you do not have extraordinary abilities or an outstanding academic career, you will need to get a potential U.S. employer involved in the process.

-If the first part of the process is completed successfully, the potential employee will need to attend a US Embassy interview in their home country.
-A complete list of US embassies and consulates is available here.
+If the first part of the EB-1 visa application process is completed successfully, the potential employee will need to attend a U.S. Embassy interview in their home country.
+A complete list of U.S. embassies and consulates is available here.

-Once all of the documents are submitted, there will be a waiting period to receive the approval.
-EB1 visas have a cap, which means that the number of approved applicants each year is fixed.
+Once all of the proper documents are submitted, there will be a waiting period to receive the approval.
+EB-1 visas have a cap, which means that the number of approved applicants each year is fixed.
 Hence, the waiting period is typically going to be a few months.
-In some instances, however, the entire process can stretch to 12 months or even more than a year.
+In some instances, however, the entire EB-1 visa application process can stretch to 12 months or even more than a year.

-What to Do if Your Application Is Denied?
+What To Do If Your EB-1 Visa Application Is Denied

-For a start, you can refile the EB1 documents.
-This is typically possible whenever documents are missing and the US authorities are requiring additional information.
-The lack of sufficient documentation is one of the easiest to overcome problems.
+For a start, you can refile the EB-1 visa documents.
+This is typically possible whenever documents are missing and the U.S. authorities are requiring additional information.
+The lack of sufficient documentation is one of the easiest problems to overcome.

 If you’re confident that the USCIS made a mistake, you can file a motion to reopen the case.
-This is a good opportunity for people who get additional evidence and documentation after they’ve received a rejection.
+This is a good opportunity for people who get additional evidence and documentation after they’ve received an EB-1 visa rejection.

 A final possibility would be to appeal the decision.
 In this instance, the case will be forwarded to the Administrative Appeal Office.
 Winning an appeal is incredibly difficult, which is why you need to partner up with an experienced legal representative.